What Are the Health Risks of Chronic Heavy Drinking?

 Alcohol in large quantities is simply not good for any parts of the body because it breaks down tissues and is abrasive.
 Excess drinking or binge drinking has been clinically linked to breast, esophagus, colorectal, pharynx, mouth and liver cancers.
 Much of this also has to do with the fact that alcohol converts to acetaldehyde once it enters the body, and this is a major carcinogen.

 No one is exactly sure how or why dementia occurs in some individuals, but several clinical tests have shown that heavy drinking can lead to the exacerbation of dementia.
-In addition, even in patients who do not currently have the illness, chronic binge drinking can shrink the same areas of the brain that dementia does, and it also causes memory loss just as dementia does.
+Also, even in patients who do not currently have the illness, chronic binge drinking can shrink the same areas of the brain that dementia does, and it also causes memory loss just as dementia does.

 Gout is a form of arthritis, and it is measured by the amount of uric acid in the body.
 The more uric acid crystals that build up in your joints, the worse your gout is and the more pain you will experience.
-Alcohol may not always be the root cause of gout conditions, but it has been known to exacerbate it.
+Alcohol may not always be the cause of gout conditions, but it has been known to exacerbate it.

 - Cardiovascular Disease